 If you have ever walked into a wine shop and been completely perplexed as to what to get, you are not alone.
+With hundreds of Bordeaux, Burgundies, and even many different types of champagne, picking a good wine bottle is not easy.
 There are more than 3000 French wines with different names, designations, appellations (and price points).
 Looking at a French wine label on a bottle can make your head spin.

 With so many different wines to choose from, there’s a reason that sommeliers are so much in demand.
-But there are a few basics that we can look at to get an idea very quickly of what to look out for, and what to avoid.
+But there are a few basics that we can look at to get an idea very quickly of what to look out for, and what to avoid in order to pick a good bottle of French wine.

 Before plunging into what all the different words on the labels mean, we should examine the French concept of “terroir” (meaning “land”).
 The idea that food and wine come directly from the land is a very important notion in France.